DoubleClick: History

-Acquisition
+Acquisition by Google

 On April 13, 2007, Google agreed to acquire DoubleClick for US$3.1 billion in cash.
 The deal raised concerns surrounding competition with both the Federal Trade Commission (FTC) and the European Union.
 In May 2007, the FTC requested additional information about the deal after it was urged by competitors, including Microsoft, which believed it would give Google too much control over online advertising.
 On December 20, 2007, the FTC approved Google's purchase of DoubleClick from its owners Hellman & Friedman and JMI Equity.
-European Union regulators granted approval on March 11, 2008, and Google completed the acquisition later that day.
+European Union regulators approved on March 11, 2008, and Google completed the acquisition later that day.
 On April 2, 2008, Google announced it would cut 300 jobs at DoubleClick due to organizational redundancies.
 Selected employees would be matched within the Google organization as per position and experience.

 In November 2007, shortly after the announcement of the acquisition, it was reported that DoubleClick had been serving ads designed to trick users into buying malware.
 This occurred after a malicious website tricked several name-brand websites into serving the ads.

-In June 2010, Google confirmed its acquisition of Invite Media, a demand-side platform which it later renamed DoubleClick Bid Manager.
+In June 2010, Google confirmed its acquisition of Invite Media, a demand-side platform, which it later renamed DoubleClick Bid Manager.

-On July 24, 2018, names and logos of all DoubleClick products have been updated, and DoubleClick Bid Manager is now 'Display & Video 360' (DV360).
+On July 24, 2018, the names and logos of all DoubleClick products were updated, and DoubleClick Bid Manager is now Display & Video 360 (DV360).